shrnkm/ACC/README.md

 # ACC
-Homeworks of the course Computational Cognition, Osnabrueck University, spring semester 2019
+Solutions to homeworks of the course Computational Cognition, Osnabrueck University, spring semester 2019, by Group 01

 ### Week 02